top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_0_5_rc_control.md

 Resolution: Probably the time is not set up correctly.
 Use `ntpdate` as above:

     $ sudo ntpdate -u us.pool.ntp.org

+Or see the hints in the troubleshooting section on the previous page.

 ## Set up ROS environment on the Duckiebot {#build-repo}